FOIL is dedicated to developing novel optical imaging technologies for studying the brain

-We develop blood flow imaging systems to study the effects of ischemic stroke on cortical perfusion and to better understand the underlying physics of dynamic light scattering.
+We develop blood flow imaging systems based on laser speckle contrast imaging (LSCI) to study the effects of ischemic stroke and to better understand the physics of dynamic light scattering.

-We design high-resolution nonlinear microscopes to study the three-dimensional vascular and neuronal structures of the cortex at depths pushing the limits of optical imaging.
+We design and build high-resolution microscopes to study the three-dimensional vascular and neuronal structures of the cortex at depths and resolutions pushing the limits of optical imaging.

-We built a three-dimensional particle tracking system (TSUNAMI) capable of spatial localization far beyond the diffraction limit for use in studying molecular transport dynamics.
+We built a three-dimensional single particle tracking system capable of spatial localization far beyond the diffraction limit for use in studying molecular transport dynamics.